 So, a student asked you for a recommendation letter.
 Now what?
-How do you write a recommendation letter?
+How do you write a high impact recommendation letter?

-Recommendations are critical for securing scholarships and acceptance letters.
+Recommendations are critical for securing scholarships and admission.
 A 2019 survey from the National Association for College Admission Counseling found that colleges put more weight on recommendation letters from counselors and teachers than activities or interviews, especially schools with test-flexible policies.
 Use these tips to help.

 Getting Started with Your Recommendation Letter

-Request supporting information about the student.
-Ask the applicant for details (resume, transcript, application) to make writing the letter easier for you and more focused on what the student hopes to achieve.
+Ask the applicant for supporting information (resume, transcript, application) to make writing the letter easier for you and more focused on what the student hopes to achieve.

 Once you have that information, make sure you follow the specific request requirements.
-This means paying close attention to where and when to submit, the required format (PDF or other), what content to include, etc.
+Pay close attention to where and when to submit, the required format (PDF or other), what content to include, etc.

 Note to counselors: It’s a good idea to set a deadline for students to ask teachers for recommendations.
 This will discourage last minute requests that make teachers scramble to get recommendations in on time.

-Encourage your students to choose recommenders carefully.
-Make sure they have a relationship with you and you have a good feel for whether or not they would succeed at the school they’re applying to.
+Encourage your students to choose recommenders carefully—those they know and who have a good feel for whether or not they would succeed at the school they’re applying to.

 Only write recommendations for students for whom you can give a positive recommendation.
-Whether for college, graduate school, an academic program, a scholarship, an internship, or something else, your letter can make a difference in a student’s future.
+Your letter can make a difference in a student’s future.
 If you cannot be positive, decline the request.
 Suggest possible alternative recommendation sources, if you can.

 Go Deeper than Their Accomplishments